alobmaier/faceblog/README.md

 # FaceBlog

-small php projects to get into the language, not perfect just for studying purposes.
+small php project to get into the language, not perfect just for studying purposes.

 ##How to start